INFORMATION FOR PARENTS

 Please also include a fruit or vegetable snack for our ‘brain break’ prior to morning tea.
 Yoghurt is not a suitable option for this time.

 From time to time we may need to access online learning if the school is closed for any reason.
-The learning is provided through Seesaw and is set by classroom teachers.
+The learning is provided through Seesaw and Google Drive and is set by classroom teachers.
 During online learning time teachers will mark work, interact with students and whānau and give feedback on work completed

 One of the most important aspects of a school is parental help, both inside and outside the classroom.
 If you have any spare time and are prepared to give us much-needed help, we will give any necessary advice to get you started.
 Please contact the school if you can help us.
 Parents involved in schooltime activities, are asked to show the utmost discretion in the community.
 Often information conveyed informally to parents causes unnecessary anxiety.